 Credit Card Use Policy

-The District does issue credit cards to the General Manager and Administrative Services Managers for selected District expense.
+The District does issue credit cards to the General Manager and Administrative Services Managers for selected District expenses.
 Managers may use the District’s credit card for such purposes as meal purchases and hotel reservations by following the same procedures listed in this policy.
-Receipts documenting expense incurred on the District credit card and compliance with this policy must be submitted within ten (10) business days of use or upon return from the business trip.
+Receipts documenting expenses incurred on the District credit card and compliance with this policy must be submitted within ten (10) business days of use or upon return from the business trip.

 There shall be no personal or unauthorized expenses charged on District credit cards.